run-x/opta/examples/opta-mern-stack/README.md

 You can choose to deploy the MERN stack application on Kubernetes running in AWS (EKS cluster) or Locally on your laptop ([Kind cluster](https://kind.sigs.k8s.io/docs/user/quick-start/)).
 AWS will incur cloud charges, but the local Kubernetes setup is completely free.
 We also use a MongoDB Atlas database, we will sign up for their service and use their a small database (could cost upto $3 per day); you can always scale up the MongoDB deployment for your production code later.

-1. Clone the [Opta Examples repo](https://github.com/run-x/opta-examples); the MERN stack example is located in the `opta-mern-stack` sub-directory of this repository.
+1. Clone the [Opta repo](https://github.com/run-x/opta); the MERN stack example is located in the `opta-mern-stack` sub-directory of the examples directory of this repository.
 2. Install Opta, as mentioned above, using [these instructions](https://docs.opta.dev/installation/).
 3. Make a MongoDB Atlas account and obtain their [API credentials](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access?utm_source=runx_opta&utm_campaign=pla&utm_medium=referral); you will need these in your terminal environment to allow Opta to spin up a MongoDB cluster for your application.
 4. If you don't already have your cloud credentials (AWS), you can follow the Opta instructions for [AWS](https://docs.opta.dev/getting-started/aws/).
 If you plan on deploying with Opta [locally](https://docs.opta.dev/getting-started/local/) on your PC, this step is not needed.